Role Industrial Designer Lead

 Over the years, frog has been a solid partner to Aesculap designing several products for their different business units.
 After designing a new digital surgery microscope in 2016, B Braun came back to frog a year later to design the cart holding the complete system.
 The focus in this project was to seamlessly integrate the microscope and it's technology while offering the best experience to surgeons & assistants to smoothen the complex neurosurgery process.

+I have been acting as the only Industrial Desiger in this program, working together with couple talented engineers.
 My role in this project was to understand the user's needs with this upcoming new technology during surgery and lead the design of the cart from both user experience & industrial design perspective.